How to Write a Resume for Twilio

 Key Principles

-Experience building or integrating with APIs, SDKs, or developer-facing platforms
+Experience building or integrating APIs, SDKs, or developer-facing platforms

-Customer empathy demonstrated through improving developer experience or end-user outcomes
+Customer empathy shown through improving developer experience or end-user outcomes ('Wear the Customer's Shoes')

-Ownership of production systems with measurable reliability, scalability, or performance improvements
+Ownership of production systems with measurable reliability, scalability, or performance gains ('Be an Owner')

-Pro tip: Twilio is a developer-first company, so your resume should reflect a builder mindset.
-Highlight experiences where you designed APIs, improved developer workflows, or shipped platform features that other teams or external developers relied on.
-Frame your accomplishments through the lens of customer and developer impact, not just internal metrics.
+Pro tip: Twilio is a developer-first company, so lead with a builder mindset.
+Highlight where you designed APIs, improved developer workflows, or shipped platform features other teams or external developers relied on.
+Frame accomplishments through customer and developer impact rather than internal metrics, and make at least half your bullets map cleanly to a Twilio Magic value - especially Wear the Customer's Shoes, Be an Owner, and Write It Down.

 Must Include